nuejs/nue/packages/nuejs.org/docs/how-it-works.md

-# How Nue Works
+# How Nue works

-**Nue** is an ambitious software engineering project designed to not only radically simplify web development but also make it more enjoyable.
-By embracing [separation of concerns][^se], [progressive enhancement][^pe], Nue offers a cleaner, content-first solution that sets it apart from JavaScript frameworks like **Next.js** and **Astro**.
+**Nue** is an ambitious software engineering project designed to radically simplify web development and make it more enjoyable.
+By fully embracing [separation of concerns][^se] and [progressive enhancement][^pe], Nue delivers a cleaner, content-first solution.
+This approach minimizes JavaScript dependency and maximizes maintainability, setting it apart from JavaScript frameworks like **Next.js** and **Astro**, which rely on monolithic architectures.

-## Progressive Enhancement
+## Progressive enhancement
 Nue is a Static Site Generator (SSG) built from scratch with a focus on progressive enhancement.
-In this development model, your content, layout, and styling are strictly separated, allowing you to enhance your content file gradually with other [loosely coupled][^lc] assets.
-This fundamentally changes how websites are developed:
+In this model, content, layout, and styling are strictly separated, allowing gradual enhancement with **loosely coupled**[^lc] assets.
+Minimizing JavaScript ensures projects remain fast, lightweight, and adaptable, while still supporting interactivity where needed.
+This approach fundamentally changes how websites are developed:

 > IMAGE: 1.
 Content > 2.
 Layout > 3.
 Design > 4.
 Motion > 5.
 Optimization
   1. MD: Content hierarchy, Data, Tables, Lists, Code blocks,